-The most recently launched registry, the English Shepherd Club Registry, is the only English Shepherd registry that includes an online database.
-The ESCR was founded in part to address a glaring weakness in the operation of the other English Shepherd registries -- specifically, the lack of a publicly available studbook.
-The fragmentation of breed records -- divided among the three older registries -- added to the lack of a published studbook by any of them created a situation in which it was impossible for breeders to identify potential breeding stock or research trends in the breed.
+The most recently launched registry, the English Shepherd Club Registry, was founded in part to address a weakness in the operation of the other English Shepherd registries -- specifically, the lack of a publicly available studbook.
+The fragmentation of breed records -- divided among the three older registries -- and the lack of a published studbook created a situation in which it was impossible for breeders to identify potential breeding stock or research trends in the breed.
 Simple questions, like how many litters are being registered, or how many stud dogs are available, could not be answered.
 (Not to mention more complicated questions like, how many Mann's Texas Rangers are there?!).
 The English Shepherd Club database and registry was launched in 2004.
 (Note: the lovely sable dog pictured to the right is Brink's Molly Jo, the first dog registered by ESCR).
 There continues to be a problem with research and reporting on the breed population, unfortunately -- perhaps not surprisingly, the involvement of a breed club in registration did not do away with breed politics! -- so work remains to be done!